 - More grass species and varieties to choose from

 - Less expensive than sodding

-- Stronger root system development initially
+- Stronger root system development initially and long term

-- Initial establishment is longer
+- Initial establishment is takes more time

 - For best results, time of seeding is limited mainly to late summer and early fall

 - Moisture is critical for the young seedlings